SakuraKade/cs2_movement_downgrader/README.md

 If it does not exist it creates a new one.

-The commands are found in this tweet: https://twitter.com/SPUNJ/status/1709625427625447781
+The commands are found in this tweet: https://twitter.com/SPUNJ/status/1709625427625447781 This makes the movement in CS2 feel more like what is was in CS:GO

 Note this can be done manualy, this program is here to make this more accessible for less tech savy people.